 You can achieve this with a colorist by asking for balayage, baby lights, or highlights.
 Remember, though, there are about as many colors of honey as women to wear them, so make sure to bring in reference photos of the specific "honey" you want.

 According to Papanikolas, caramel tones are incredibly flattering on olive skin.
 "Caramel in a warmer tone is a beautiful way to illuminate an olive complexion," he says.
-"Caramels have golden undertones, which balance out the green tones of the skin, creating a beautiful sun-kissed end result."
+"Caramels have golden undertones which creates a beautiful sun-kissed end result."

 Hauck agrees, saying, "Caramel highlights will always be a safe zone for people with olive skin.
 It's always sexy and always complements light or dark eyes."
 She recommends choosing a colorist whose work shows plenty of warmth in the desired color and asking for subtle highlights toned to caramel.